 This interaction speaks volumes of their relationship.
 All Mia does is tell a stupid joke, but the subtext is, “I trust you.
 I’ve got your back, too.”
 But the dialogue that’s exchanged is much more entertaining than those two sentences.

-Joss Whedon is more of television writer than film, although he’s got a couple good films under his belt.
-Here’s a scene from the TV show Serenity in which Mal, the lead, takes on a favor for Inara, a professional companion and a woman with which Mal has had past relations.
+Joss Whedon is more of a television writer than film, although he’s got a couple good films under his belt.
+Here’s a scene from the TV show FireFly in which Mal, the lead, takes on a favor for Inara, a professional companion and a woman with which Mal has had past relations.
 He still pines for her, and she for him, but they attempt to keep things professional.
 Inara is speaking with her friend when Mal walks into her room:

 Inara touches the screen.
 Nandi’s image FREEZES there.
 Inara sits there